-A Conference and Travel Expense Claim form must be submitted to your department director by the tenth of the month for expenses incurred in the previous month.
-All itemized receipts must be attached to the Claim.
-It is recommended that you keep a copy of the Claim and attachments.
+Conference and Travel Expense Claim forms must be submitted to the Business Department through Informed K12 no later than June 30th of each year.
+All itemized receipts must be attached to the claim.
+It is recommended that you keep a copy of the claim and attachments.
 Reimbursement will typically be received within 15 to 21 days.